yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 ...
 -/

 We see that `add_group` has been tagged with the `class` attribute.
 This means that a certain part of Lean's C++ code, the type class inference system, comes into play.
 At some point in core Lean (in `init/data/int/basic.lean` in fact), Lean defines addition, negation and zero on the integers, and then proves all the axioms for an additive group.
-We can hence make a term of type `add_group ℤ`.
+At this point we can hence make a term of type `add_group ℤ`.
 It would however be a mistake to define this term using the standard `def` command:

 ```lean
 def int.add_group : add_group ℤ := ... -- bad!
 ```

+Defining it this way would make it hard for users to find.
 The way to do it would be to use a modification of `def` used specially for classes, called `instance`.

 ```lean
 instance int.add_group : add_group ℤ := ... -- good!
 ```

-Just like a class is just a structure tagged with the `[class]` tag, an instance is just a definition tagged with the `[instance]` tag.
+Just like a class is just a structure tagged with the `[class]` tag, an instance is nothing more than a definition tagged with the `[instance]` tag.

 When Lean sees `assoc_assoc x` above and it knows that `x` is an integer, it sees the square brackets around `[add_group G]`, notes that `add_group` has been tagged with `[class]`, and then says to the type class inference system something like "please can you look through all the definitions tagged with `[instance]` and see if you can find one of type `add_group ℤ`?"
 If the type class inference system can find a term of type `add_group ℤ`, it returns it, and Lean uses this term as the missing input to the `assoc_assoc` function.